 Whether your dog is recovering from an injury, illness or surgery, it is important to look after his needs, ensure he has the time to recuperate fully, and follow the veterinarian's instructions.
 Sometimes this is harder on dog owners because you feel sorry for your dog, but consistent rules and guidance are what our dogs need from us for a safe and speedy recovery.

 Keeping your dog calm and stress free

-As a loving dog owner, you can help your dog recuperate by minimizing distractions, such as children playing, visitors, and other pets that could make the injury worse.
+As a loving dog owner, you can help your dog recuperate by minimising distractions, such as children playing, visitors, and other pets that could make the injury worse.
 This may mean keeping him in a separate room, pen or crate.
-If your dog is confined to a crate, give him a toy such as a GameChanger filled with his favorite treats to keep him busy and distracted from his injury.
+If your dog is confined to a crate, give him a toy such as a GameChanger® filled with his favourite treats to keep him busy and distracted from his injury.

 Remember, your dog doesn't understand that they are not to run and play because this could complicate their injury.
 Talk to your vet so you know exactly what to expect and what is "normal" as your dog recovers from his injury.